 Truly enough there are still a lot of people who don’t know him, but his name isn’t unknown anymore – people know him from what he’s been doing in the otome game industry and especially in the music industry as part of one of the most powerful seiyuu units in the business.

-Daisuke Iwasaki has shown over the few years since Rejet’s founding, that he has good eye for business (that is, of course, not an interesting subject for this digest) but also for finding and nurturing young talented seiyuu in the business.
+Daisuke Iwasaki has shown over the few years since Rejet’s founding, that he has a good eye for business (that is, of course, not an interesting subject for this digest) but also for finding and nurturing young talented seiyuu in the business.

-Yuto joined Rejet’s all-star roster in 2013 and with that his career received an important boost.
+Yuto joined Rejet’s all-star roster in 2013 and with that, his career received an important boost.

 His starlight vocal skills earned him a safe haven in Marginal#4, a place that has allowed him to grow significantly as an artist and seiyuu, at the same time solidifying his position on Rejet’s roster as an important asset.
-All this gave him as much opportunities as he’s been getting nowadays.
+All this gave him as many opportunities as he’s been getting nowadays.

-It was the hosting of the 24 hour RejetTV broadcast – Summer Festival aired on Nico Nico on 7th /8th August 2014 – alongside Toshiki Masuda (day 1) and Ryotaro Okiayu (day 2) that really set him on a good path for the next collaboration to have so much success.
+It was the hosting of the 24-hour RejetTV broadcast – Summer Festival aired on Nico Nico on 7th /8th August 2014 – alongside Toshiki Masuda (day 1) and Ryotaro Okiayu (day 2) that really set him on a good path for the next collaboration to have so much success.

-His love for otome games plus his witty skills as MC earned him a collaboration with 5pb records – known otome cd company as well as home for several pop-rock artists (KENN, MIKOTO, Kenji Nojima, Tomoaki Maeno) in their music branch.
+His love for otome games plus his witty skills as MC earned him a collaboration with 5pb records – a known otome cd company as well as the home for several pop-rock artists (KENN, MIKOTO, Kenji Nojima, Tomoaki Maeno) in their music branch.

-Titled 55キャンペーン– (55 campaign), this campaign has given Yuto the opportunity to promote otome cd’s, hold talk events and other things in between throughout Japan since 2014’s summer.
+Titled 55キャンペーン– (55 campaign), this campaign has given Yuto the opportunity to promote otome cd’s, hold talk events, and other things in between throughout Japan since 2014’s summer.

-On the other side Yuto was chosen by Animate Japan to be the first seiyuu to work as “one day Manager” at their stores.
-That initiative gathered a lot of fans and he has also been touring Animate stores all over Japan ever since as a “one day manager” hand in hand with 55キャンペーン– .
+On the other side, Yuto was chosen by Animate Japan to be the first seiyuu to work as “one day Manager” at their stores.
+That initiative gathered a lot of fans and he has also been touring Animate stores all over Japan ever since as a “one day manager” hand in hand with 55キャンペーン–.

 Yuto was once a seiyuu that usually went to maybe one or two events per year to promote something, now he’s finally host/guest in many shows (sometimes two or three a week) and is promoting himself alongside a major collaboration with Animate stores and the label 5pb.